 Why Study Springs?

 Spring flows may be immeasurably small compared to rivers and lakes, yet they play a leading role in the greater hydrologic cycle — all of Earth's water is recycled through submarine vents every 8 to 10 million years.
-They are also highly valued as the source of some of the world’s most pristine fresh water.
+They have high cultural value as the source of some of the world’s most pristine fresh water, and they are some of the most biodiverse habitats on the planet.

-In addition to their utility as a resource, springs play another useful role.
+In addition to their ecological and socio-cultural importance, springs play another useful role.
 By studying their temperature and ionic content, springs serve as a window into the earth, making them the canary in the coal mine for groundwater sources.

 Although springs occupy a relatively minute area within the landscape, these ecosystems support more than 20 percent of the endangered species in the United States, as well as a high number of rare groundwater-dependent species.
 Springs are also some of the most sensitive indicators of global climate change, due to their inherent connection to groundwater systems.
 In addition, they hold great cultural significance for many indigenous cultures throughout the southwestern United States and the world.
 Thus, they play a vital role in the health and longevity of our society as well as our planet.